 Earnings season is the time at the end of every quarter, during which most public companies publish their earnings numbers.
-Or, we can say these are the days of a year when most companies come up with their quarterly/yearly earnings number.
-Generally, there are four earnings season in a year, i.e., one each for each quarter.
+Or, we can say these are the days of the year when most companies come up with their quarterly/yearly earnings number.
+Generally, there are four earnings seasons in a year, i.e., one each for each quarter.

 - Earnings Season: How it Works?

 A point to note is that there are no official dates for an earning season.
 Usually, an earning season starts two to three weeks after the end of a fiscal quarter.
 And, it stretches to about a month after the end of the quarter.

 For example, the earning season for Jan to Mar quarter will start in April.
 Similarly, the other three earnings seasons are in July, October, and January.
 The gap is due to the time the companies take to prepare their earnings report and release it to the public.

 Though there is no official date for the start and end of earning season, we do have an unofficial time.
 Many believe the earnings season starts after the issue of earnings by Alcoa, which is an aluminum producer.
 It is among the first major company to issue its earnings reports after the end of a quarter.
 The unofficial ending date is when all major companies have reported their earnings report card, or about six weeks after the start of the season.

 During this period, several companies reveal their earnings through press releases and SEC (Securities and Exchange Commission) filings.
 Generally, the company issues a press release first, giving key but minimal information.

 After the press release, it files earnings papers with the SEC via official forms, such as Form 10-Q or 10-K. These filings include the company’s financial statements and other documents.